 Eventually, the 4 seaplane bases were more work for the father of three than he desired, leading him to reduce to one facility.
 Rich bought and sold several seaplanes over the years and kept one at his home.
 He trained both his sons, Michael and David, in M7 Maule seaplanes.
 They completed their private training on floats first (very unusual) and then had to get the add on rating of landplane next.
 Rich also flew in Alaska as a bush pilot each fall from 2000 thru 2004.
 Due to his traveling, he decided to keep it simple by only keeping one aircraft at home.
-Operating from the home office was simpler and easier.
+Conducting ground training out of the home office was simpler and easier.
 Rich and Dave ran the company together up until and Rich flew up until 2020.
 He passed in March and Dave continues to operate Florida Seaplanes.

 In 1992 Rich was able to purchase a 2nd Maule Super Rocket.
 This Maule, like most of the 30 plus Maule Seaplanes that we have owned over the years, had the powerful Lycoming 540 engine and was equipped with rugged Aqua 2400 floats.
 Florida Seaplanes opened its 2nd commercial location at the Dead River ( Palm Gardens Marina NW of Tavares).
 In 1993 as business was growing Rich decided to go to Belford Maule to order a brand new Maule and then the 3rd site was opened in 1993 at Lake Topopekaligia waterfront park of Kissimmee.
 Early in 1994 a fourth commercial seaplane base was additionally opened at Lake Bryan near Lake Buena Vista Florida.